Summary

 \begin{align} \theta = \theta + \alpha \nabla_\theta \log \pi(a \mid s) r(a, s) \end{align}

-• Actor-critic subtracts a baseline value, which is estimated with a critic-model
+• Actor-critic subtracts a baseline value, where the baseline value is estimated with a critic-model

 • PPO uses a clipped objective to ensure policy updates are not too large.